wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

   --functions-version 4
 ```

 Once your function app has been created we will need to retrieve the hostname.
-We can easily retrieve the hostname with the Azure CLI command below, changing the "webapp-name" for the name of the function we just created.
+We can retrieve the hostname with the Azure CLI command below, changing the "webapp-name" for the name of the function we just created.

 ```
  az functionapp config hostname list --resource-group ContactCentreResourceGroup --webapp-name contactcentre123 -o tsv --query [].name
 ```

+Make a note of the hostname for when we create the Vonage Application.

 # Vonage Application